cbrnr/sleepecg/docs/examples.md

 from sleepecg import load_classifier, plot_hypnogram, read_slpdb, stage

-# the model was built with tensorflow 2.16.1, running on higher versions might create
+# the model was built with Keras 3.3.3, running on higher versions might create
 # warnings, but should not influence the results
 clf = load_classifier("ws-gru-mesa", "SleepECG")